kelkoo-services/kelisto-backend-ruby-challenge/src/README.md

     1. Install **docker** if you don't have it.
     2. Go to root path in the project, where you can find the **main.rb** file.
         1. Open a command line and type:
-            1. `docker build -t alejandrogarridoapp .`
+            1. `docker build -t AlejandroGarridoApp .`
-            2. `docker run alejandrogarridoapp ` and then give it some arguments! like this => `docker run alejandrogarridoapp GR1,GR1,SR1,CF1,SR1,SR1.SR1`, remember that when you pass arguments you must do it as the example **separated in commas and without spaces**.
+            2. `docker run AlejandroGarridoApp ` and then give it some arguments! like this => `docker run AlejandroGarridoApp GR1,GR1,SR1,CF1,SR1,SR1.SR1`, remember that when you pass arguments you must do it as the example **separated in commas and without spaces**.

 2. **Using ruby via command line**
     1. Install **ruby** if you don't have it.